 You bet they are!
 With 500,000 unique viewers hitting up this website each month (as many as our YouTube channel – see below), banner ad click-through is stronger than ever.
 That the website ads are immune to client-side ad-blocking software helps with that.
 And even if they’re not clicked, they can’t be unseen.

 What about your YouTube videos and podcasts?

 The Darko.Audio Podcast and YouTube channel are extensions of this website and the financial structure needed to fund their production preceded their arrival by six years.
 I’m talking about the banner ads featured on this website.
-Additional YouTube income comes from the occasional pre-roll advertiser and Google’s Adsense network.
+Additional YouTube income comes from the occasional pre-roll advertiser, affiliate links and Google’s Adsense network.

 But surely if you don’t say nice things about an advertiser’s product, you’ll lose them as an advertiser?

 Again, we are not paid to say anything.
 All opinions are our own.
 And, yes, sometimes we lose advertisers because of those opinions.
 However, we do not announce the departure of advertising clients disappointed that they cannot index their financial support to our editorial content.
 Remember how I said advertisers are invited?
 The number of advertisers is capped at a fairly low number.
 If one advertiser drops off for whatever reason, there is always another waiting to be invited.

 Yeah, but I read something on your website about a new product that I think is snake oil.
 Therefore, you must’ve been paid to post about it.

 What horribly lazy thinking.
 We don’t get paid to publish anything and we don’t entertain boiler-plate conspiracy theories spilling from readers that, by definition, will never need to be proven — aka conclusory statements.
 Also: why downplay an accusation of fraud with the term ‘snake oil’?
 That’s a bit like calling a fractured tibia an ‘ouchie’.